5 Tips for Tackling Crucial Conversations

 Want to learn more?

-Happy also offers a one-day Crucial Conversations for Managers workshop, which has been designed to enable managers, supervisors and team leaders to get the most out of crucial, emotionally charged and challenging conversations in the workplace, which next runs on 7th June 2019.
+- Crucial Conversations for Managers and Leaders — this has been designed to enable managers, supervisors and team leaders to hold emotionally charged and challenging conversations at work.
+This next runs at Happy on 24th February 2020.

 These workshops are available as private inhouse groups for your organisation, which can be held at your workplace or at Happy’s HQ — contact us for availability and pricing.